andreisss/pecheck/README.md

  ![alt text]( https://i.ibb.co/7SN6B4v/data-dir.jpg)

- - Import tabe
+ - Import table  This rapresents the code functions or api that the program doesn't include but want to import from others executable files or libs or DLLs.
- - Export table
+ - Export table  This rapresents the code functions or api that the program includes in its code,as others app can use it rather than writes from scratch.
- - Resource table
+ - Resource table The packages files with the program such as icons, imgs and more.
+Sometimes malware hide dll or exe to load in memory.
- - Relocation table
+ - Relocation table It's used to fix addresses in the code when the PE file is loaded to another place in memory.
- - TLS table
+ - TLS table could be used to bypass debugger.